World Energy Needs and Nuclear Power

 The New Policies scenario in World Energy Outlook 2012 showed that "several fundamental trends persist: energy demand and CO2 emissions rise even higher; energy market dynamics are increasingly determined by emerging economies; fossil fuels remain the dominant energy sources; and providing universal energy access to the world's poor countries continues to be an elusive goal."
 Electricity generation increases from 21.5 PWh in 2010 to 36.6 PWh in 2035, with average price increase of 15% in real terms.
 WEO 2012 further reduced nuclear capacity projections for 2035, to 580 GWe, about 10% less than that scenario the year before and only 55% more than today.
 That would produce 4.37 PWh, 12% of world total.
 Renewables are likely to "become the world's second-largest source of power generation by 2015", with share of electricity generation growing from 20% in 2010 (mostly hydro) to 31% by 2035, though this "hinges critically on continued subsidies" which impact electricity prices.
 The IEA concluded that "taking all new developments and policies into account, the world is still failing to put the global energy system onto a more sustainable path."
 This is highlighted by a 28% increase in fossil fuel subsidies to $523 billion in 2011 (compared with $409 billion in 2010, and $44 billion in 2010 for renewables.
 Renewables subsidies are expected to reach $240 billion per year in 2035, for 31% of power).

-In 2012 the IEA issued its Energy Technology Perspectives Study (ETP 2012), which takes the 450 ppm scenario in WEO 2011 and extends it out to 2050, calling it the two-degree scenario (2DS).
+The 2012 IEA Energy Technology Perspectives Study (ETP 2012) took the 450 ppm scenario in WEO 2011 and extended it out to 2050, calling it the two-degree scenario (2DS).
 This scenario is then compared with the status quo (six-degree scenario) and with a four-degree scenario in between.
 It then goes a step further to see if a zero emissions energy system is possible by 2075.
-The study makes the case that environment and energy development must go hand in hand.
+The study made the case that environment and energy development must go hand in hand.
 Some of the findings:

 - A sustainable energy system is still within reach and can bring broad benefits